 Remote learning includes off-campus educational activities while the student is not physically in a school building.
 Homework and virtual online classes are both considered remote learning.

 I understand any computer device loaned to my student is the property of the School District, is expected to be returned undamaged and in working order, and I will notify the District immediately should the device be damaged, lost or stolen.
+My student will primarily use the computer for remote learning and/or to complete homework assignments.
+I agree that the computer will be returned to the School if my student no longer needs or uses the computer for remote learning and/or to complete homework assignments.

 _______ I certify that the following student does not have sufficient INTERNET ACCESS for remote learning when the student is not physically attending school.